jaimefoobar/fieldJournal/learning/lines.md

 * You make these silly expressions
 * My butt looks bigger than yours
 * You'll never get in my pants if you keep doing that

+## Closers

+* If you keep looking at me like that I'm going to have to kiss you.